mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **INTRODUCTION**

 Starships are the lifeblood of the _Traveller_ Universe.
-Most campaigns will revolve around at least one starship – the charac- ter's.
+Most campaigns will revolve around at least one starship – the charac-ter's.
 If characters do not possess one, they will likely travel on starships many times in the course of a campaign.
 Starships run by characters take on a life of their own as they are husbanded between star systems, illegal operations, and overdue overhauls.
 Properly detailed small starships add color to any campaign, even if they are used as encounters rather than PC starships.
 Hence this line of booklets from Avenger Enterprises.